strykeforce/strykeforce.github.io/content/posts/thirdcoast-telemetry-swerve.md

----
-title: Using Third Coast Telemetry with Swerve Drive
++++
+categories = ["project"]
+date = "2017-10-20T13:01:49.000Z"
-description: Example code for using Stryke Force 2767 Third Coast Telemetry with a Swerve drive.
+description = "Example code for using Stryke Force 2767 Third Coast Telemetry with a Swerve drive." draft = false tags = ["java", "thirdcoast", "frc", "swerve", "telemetry"] title = "Using Third Coast Telemetry with Swerve Drive" weight = 0

-date: 2017-10-20T13:01:49.000Z
-categories:
-  - project
-tags:
-  - java
-  - thirdcoast
-  - frc
-  - swerve
-  - telemetry
-draft: false
-weight: 0
----
++++

 Using the Third Coast Telemetry Service and Swerve Drive together relies on configuration using [Dagger](https://google.github.io/dagger/) dependency injection.
 This allows for easy testing and reusable, interchangeable modules.
 The following code, taken from the example robot in this repository, configures the azimuth and drive Talons for monitoring.